MapColonies/job-manager/README.md

-# Discrete Agent DB Service
+# Job Manager DB Service

 A service that exposes a gateway to the jobs & task management database.